texti/texti.github.io/README.md

 ```
 How doth the little crocodile••
 Improve his shining tail,••
-And pour the water
+And pour the waters of the Nile••
-ale!
+On every golden scale!
 ```

 Use the new hard-line break syntax.